lukevoyer1/task_manager/README.md

 5. **Initialize the Database:**

-   Run the application to create the database tables:
+   Run the application (this step typically creates the necessary database tables):

    ```bash
    python app.py